XifengGuo/CapsNet-Keras/README.md

 This should be **equivalent** with using SSE (sum squared error) and `lam_recon=0.0005` as in the paper.

 **Recent updates:**
+- Add example for multi-gpu training.
+On two GTX 1080Ti, speed=`55s/epoch`, in contrast to `80s/epoch` on a single GTX 1080Ti.
 - Correct the *Routing algorithm*.
 Now the gradients in inner iterations are blocked.
    Reorganize the dimensions of Tensors in this part and optimize some operations to speed up.
    About `100s / epoch` on a single GTX 1070 GPU.